Helen M. Roberts: Mentor to Barack Obama Sr.

 In the course of her teachings and writings in Kenya and Rhodesia, Roberts and her literacy associate Elizabeth "Betty" Mooney Kirk would cross paths with many inspired and gifted Africans, in whom they saw great promise.
 Helen and Betty were instrumental in coordinating passage for many of these students to America to further their education, with the hopes that they would return to Africa to aid in the literacy cause and improve African leadership.

 One young man who showed particular promise was named Barack Hussein Obama.
 Helen and Betty hired him, first as a literacy program office clerk.
 Later when Helen and Betty decided to publish reading primers in five tribal languages—Kikuyu, Kamba, Kalenjin, Masai, and Dholuo, they chose Obama to write three primers in his native Luo language.
 They coordinated first the completion of his correspondence school certificate, and later his American college applications which culminated in his acceptance to the University of Hawaii.
 When he missed the first airlift to America, Helen and Betty stepped in and raised money for him to travel on a parallel flight.
 Betty paid his entire first year tuition.
 Helen committed herself to watching over and financially supporting the family that he had left behind, for as long as she remained in Nairobi.
 She accepted this responsibility in spite of her very limited source of income, which consisted of a small social security check each month.
-While at the University of Hawaii, he met Stanley Ann Dunham in 1960, and they married in 1961.
-Their son Barack Hussein Obama II was born that year.
+Obama met Stanley Ann Dunham in 1960, while at the University of Hawaii, and they married in 1961.
+Their son, the future President Barack Hussein Obama II, was born that year.

 Helen is also referenced in Barack Obama's Dreams from my Father.
 Her participation in Obama Sr's mentoring was further mentioned in Mike Seccombe's Unlikely Events Recall Story of This President.